google/cdep/doc/android-studio-cmake.md

 6. Next, next, finish

 ## Step 1 -- Add CDep tool to the root of the project
 At this point you should have a project open in Android Studio.
-Open a terminal window,
+Open a terminal window by clicking Terminal.
+It is usually in the lower part of Android Studio.

 ![Terminal](Terminal.png)